Prospective Students

 Research

-Programs at Eliot-Pearson challenge traditional curricula by providing students with a vibrant, interdisciplinary community dedicated to applied research.
-Students have opportunities to participate in applied research projects and ongoing research in one of the department's labs.
+Programs at Eliot-Pearson challenge traditional curricula by providing undergraduate and graduate students with a vibrant, multidisciplinary community dedicated to applied research.
+Students have opportunities to participate in applied research projects and ongoing research in one of the department’s labs.
 The department's building boasts a collaborative learning environment designed for interdisciplinary research and innovation.
-As a hub for interdisciplinary technological innovation around early learning and development, the department also works closely with its own lab school, The Eliot-Pearson Children's School.
+The department also works closely with its own lab school, The Eliot-Pearson Children's School.
 Within the lab school are opportunities for professional development, direct observation of children, and applied research experience.

 Learn about Research Opportunities